Previous CITF Governance Structures & Members

 Indigenous Advisory Circle

 The work of the Indigenous Advisory Circle (IAC) was initiated in 2020 and formally came to a conclusion in 2021.
-As results from CITF-supported studies emerge bearing on Indigenous communities, the CITF will continue to make efforts to engage Indigenous policy, community, and scientific leaders in discussion of their implications.
+All members’ efforts and contributions were greatly appreciated.
+As results from CITF-supported studies emerged bearing on Indigenous communities, the CITF continued to make efforts to engage Indigenous policy, community, and scientific leaders in discussion of their implications.